EberEHM/POS-proyecto-PHP/vistas/bower_components/bootstrap-datepicker/docs/options.rst

 A function that takes a date as a parameter and returns one of the following values:

  * undefined to have no effect
- * A Boolean, indicating whether or not this year is selectable
+ * A Boolean, inDecating whether or not this year is selectable
  * A String representing additional CSS classes to apply to the year's cell
  * An object with the following properties: